 Living with PTSD is often an invisible reality for many Veterans.
 With a staggering 20-22 estimated Veteran suicides a day, there truly is a need for alternative treatments for Veterans with physical and mental health challenges.

-This blog will focus on the mental health side of the conversation.
+This blog will focus on the mental health side of the conversation, including PTSD AND Service Dogs.
 A new and groundbreaking therapy being used for Veterans are service dogs.
 The first question many might have is what a service dog is?
 Other questions might include, how can service dogs help Veterans with mental health conditions?
 Who qualifies for one?
 How do you get one?

 What are service dogs?

 Service dogs are specially trained to do work or perform tasks for the benefit of an individual with a chronic disability who cannot perform the work or task independently for him or herself.
 Service dogs can, for example, pick things up, guide people who are blind, alert people who are deaf or pull a wheelchair.
 They can also remind a person to take prescribed medications and calm a person with posttraumatic stress disorder (PTSD) during an anxiety attack.
 It is important to note that service animals are working animals, not pets.